apache/httpd-site/content/dev/verification.md

 as 'Jim Jagielski &lt;jim@apache.org&gt;' However, you have no way of verifying whether these keys were created by the person known as Jim Jagielski whose email address is claimed.
-In fact, one of them is an imposter: see <https://evil32.org/> for the story (and this could change again at any time).
+In fact, one of them is an imposter.
 This doesn't mean that PGP is broken, just that you need to look at the full 40-character key fingerprint rather than the vulnerable 8-character ID.

 Anyway, let's try to verify the release signature again: